huserg/Monitux-API/README.md

 Create a database with the `database_creation_script.sql`

-Create the `config/const.js` file from `config/const.example.js`

 Install npm dependencies

     npm install

+## Configuration

+Create the `.env` file from `.env.example`

+Configure your database credentials in the `.env` file

+Generate your api key by running the following command in your monitux directory:

+    monitux-api-cli generate-key

 ## TODO

 ### Secure API

-Implement a co mmand to generate an API KEY
+Implement a command to generate an API KEY

-Store the key in a Config table in DB
+Store the key in the .env file

-Change requests by HTTPS Post request with key in header

-Check if key is valid